tagtag

 Written by: Michael A. Rose and Gregory Hach

-Pills and stethoscope Chances are you have taken a prescription drug recently, or you might take them as part of your daily routine.
-Forty-four percent of Americans take at least one drug every day, and they all expect that their doctors prescribed them something safe and effective.
+Pills and stethoscope Chances are you have taken a prescription drug recently or might take it as part of your daily routine.
+Forty-four percent of Americans take at least one drug every day, and they expect their doctors to prescribe something safe and effective.
 However, this is not always the case.
 The FDA reported that in 2019, there were 83 separate drug recalls filed by pharmaceutical companies.

-Alarmingly, there is no law that requires pharmaceutical companies to recall drugs that they have found to be defective or potentially harmful to patients.
-This means you could potentially get your hands on a drug that will cause you more harm than good.
+Alarmingly, no law requires pharmaceutical companies to recall drugs they found to be defective or potentially harmful to patients.
+This means you could get a drug that will cause you more harm than good.

 In the past, defective drugs have caused various unpredicted medical complications, including bladder cancer, diabetes, uncontrolled bleeding, cardiovascular problems, and birth defects.

 The FDA requires that drug companies list known side effects, complications, and risks the drug could pose to their users.
-You have cause to file a claim if you have been injured as a result of taking the drug and were not adequately warned of that particular risk factor.
-Getting in touch with a personal injury attorney is your first step to reclaiming damages caused by taking a defective drug.
+You have cause to file a claim if you have been injured due to taking the drug and were not adequately warned of that particular risk factor.
+Contacting a personal injury attorney is your first step to reclaiming damages caused by taking a defective drug.

 What will a defective drug attorney do?

-If you choose to file a claim against a pharmaceutical company, hiring an attorney with experience handling defective pharmaceutical claims will help you navigate the complicated legal process.
-Besides providing emotional support and knowledgeable counsel throughout the process, your lawyer will also help you with:
+If you file a claim against a pharmaceutical company, hiring an attorney with experience handling defective pharmaceutical claims will help you navigate the complicated legal process.
+Besides providing emotional support and knowledgeable counsel throughout the process, your lawyer will also help you with the following:

 • Communicating with the insurance company